socialimpactlab/socialimpactlab.github.io/resources/expungement/index.md

 (though it may remain accessible by law enforcement or by court order).
 This process, however, is not do-it-yourself friendly.
-Obtaining one’s record, filling out the right documents, filing, and presenting in court all add a layer of complexity and difficulty for pro se clients.
+Obtaining one’s record, filling out the right documents, filing, and presenting in court all add a layer of complexity and difficulty for pro se petitioners.

 For many, legal-aid providers help navigate the expungement process, but indigent legal services are chronically unable to meet demand.
 There is